DOSull/Spatial-Data-Science/labs/mini-project/landslides/README.md

 Depending on the approach you opt for you may need to convert the landslide polygons to points.
 This is relatively easy to do in _R_ or any GIS.

 You might also need **non-landslide** locations for some kinds of analysis (for example, both weights-of-evidence overlay and logistic regression would require these).
-This is also relatively easily accomplished in _R_ although you may find it even more straightforward in _ArcGIS_ or _QGIS_.
+This is relatively easily accomplished in _R_ using the `st_sample()` function with an appropriate area in which to generate points.

 If you opt for logistic regression, don't forget that we are here to help!
-The workflow might involve some back and forth between _R_ and various GIS tools, although a lot can be accomplished in _R_ alone.
 For example, see this explanation of [logistic regression for landslides](https://geocompr.robinlovelace.net/spatial-cv.html#case-landslide).